zhunxu/CleaningDataProject/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# Run_analysis.r Step by Step:

+1.Merges the training and the test sets to create one data set.

+To merge the test data

+--get subject id from "subject_test.txt"

+--get activity label from "y_test.txt"

+--get test data from "X_test.txt"

+--column bind three files into testbind

+--apply first column name as Subject, apply second column name as ActivityLabel, apply rest variable names from "features.txt"

+To merge the train data

+--get subject id from "subject_train.txt"

+--get activity label from "y_train.txt"

+--get test data from "X_train.txt"

+--column bind three files into trainbind

+--apply first column name as Subject, apply second column name as ActivityLabel, apply rest variable names from "features.txt"

+Rowbind testbind and trainbind files into total file

+2.Extracts only the measurements on the mean and standard deviation for each measurement.

+--using column name from total file, find vaiables name contain "mean" or "std", make sure "meanFreq" is excluded

+--extract from total files that variable name is TRUE from previous step, puls Subject and ActivityLabel columns

+3.Uses descriptive activity names to name the activities in the data set

+--create new column Activity based on ActivityLabel

+4.Appropriately labels the data set with descriptive variable names.

+--prefix t is replaced by time

+--Acc is replaced by Accelerometer

+--Gyro is replaced by Gyroscope

+--prefix f is replaced by frequency

+--Mag is replaced by Magnitude

+--BodyBody is replaced by Body

+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+--calculate the average of each variable by activity and subject using aggregate function

+--create tidydata.txt file using write.table function